PowerMops/powermops-site/src/routes/pmops/Overview.md

 **Special note to experienced Forth and Smalltalk programmers:**\<br /\>
 Mops is based on Forth, and its object-oriented features owe a lot to Smalltalk.
-Experienced programmers in either Smalltalk or Forth should take care not to jump to any conclusions regarding Mops\' behavior on the basis of previous experience, and to read carefully through the tutorial.
+Experienced programmers in either Smalltalk or Forth should take care not to jump to any conclusions regarding Mops' behavior on the basis of previous experience, and to read carefully through the tutorial.